-Many employers, including health care providers, have been notified that the IRS has determined that the employers have failed to satisfy the employer shared responsibility requirements under the Affordable Care Act (ACA) for 2015 and/or 2016.
+Many employers, including health care providers, have been notified that the Internal Revenue Service (IRS) has determined that they have failed to satisfy the employer-shared responsibility requirements under the Affordable Care Act (ACA) for 2015 and/or 2016.

-An employer’s failure to satisfy the employer shared responsibility requirements under the Affordable Care Act can result in the employer being assessed with either an “A” penalty or a “B” penalty.
+An employer’s failure to satisfy the employer shared responsibility requirements under the ACA can result in the employer being assessed with either an “A” penalty or a “B” penalty.

-An employer is liable for the “A” penalty if the employer does not offer “minimum essential coverage” to at least 95% (70% in 2015) of its “ACA full-time employees” (and their children under 26), and if any ACA full-time employee buys coverage through a state health insurance exchange and receives a premium tax credit.
-Under the “A” penalty, the employer must pay $167 per month (indexed for inflation) times the number of its ACA full-time employees minus 30 (minus 80 in 2015).
+An employer is liable for the A penalty if the employer does not offer “minimum essential coverage” to at least 95% (70% in 2015) of its “ACA full-time employees” (and their children younger than 26), and if any ACA full-time employee buys coverage through a state health insurance exchange and receives a premium tax credit.
+Under the A penalty, the employer must pay $167 per month (indexed for inflation) times the number of its ACA full-time employees minus 30 (minus 80 in 2015).

 An employer is liable for the B penalty for all ACA full-time employees for whom coverage is

 - Not offered,

 - Is not “affordable,” or

 The B”penalty applies to each ACA full-time employee who buys coverage through a state health insurance exchange and receives a premium tax credit.
 Under the B penalty, the employer must pay $250 per month (indexed for inflation) for each such employee.

 The IRS has provided specific instructions regarding how an employer can respond if it wants to challenge the proposed penalty.
 In many cases, the determination of ACA noncompliance has been due to errors in how the employer completed IRS Form 1094-C, which transmits information on employer-provided health insurance offers and coverage.
 The IRS has been willing to waive proposed penalties upon timely receipt of corrected information.